leppekja/snap-dashboard/src/payment-error-rates.md

 ### Should there be a tolerance for errors at all?

 Senator Joni Earnst has twice submitted [a bill to reduce the payment error tolerance to zero](https://www.ernst.senate.gov/imo/media/doc/snap_back_inaccurate_snap_payments_bill_text.pdf).

+The [USDA charges a penalty](https://www.fns.usda.gov/snap/qc) to states which have high payment error rates for two consecutive years (higher than the national payment error rate) and "meet additional statuatory criteria".